addisonlynch/fecon236/README.md

 - Abstraction and software optimization of mathematical operators, for example, linear algebra used in portfolio analysis.

 - Visualization of data using graphical packages.

 - *Reproducible research which is collaborative and openly accessible at zero cost.*

+**Database:** the primary source used by ``fecon236`` is [FRED], the U.S. Federal Reserve Economic Data bank which is accessed directly online using our interface.
+Other specialized data can be directly retrieved using the ``fecon236`` [Quandl] API module, for example, futures prices.
+Data for stocks, mutual funds, and ETFs is retrieved from the best available sources using `pandas_datareader`.
+Data is designed to be accessible *free* of charge, and *interoperable* in different time frequencies.

 To practically test theoretical ideas interactively, [fecon236] can employed with any Python IDE interactive development